Eric Ross

 William Eric Ross (born 19 September 1944) is a Northern Irish former footballer who played as an inside forward or midfielder and made one appearance for the Northern Ireland national team.

+He was noted for wearing glasses while playing.

 Career

 Ross earned his first and only cap for Northern Ireland on 10 September 1968 in a friendly against Israel.
 The away match, which was played in Tel Aviv, finished as a 3–2 win for Northern Ireland.

 Personal life

 Ross was born on 19 September 1944 in Belfast.
 After his retirement from football, he moved to Canada in the 1970s, where he worked as a travel agent in the Vancouver area.